 Description

-These Mediterranean-style chicken rice bowls are one of my go-tos for busy weeknights.
-You’ve got beautifully fragrant rice, charred lemony chicken, creamy tzatziki, tomato cucumber salad AND fluffy flatbreads on the side.
-There really isn’t much better!
+These Mediterranean chicken bowls are one of my go-tos for busy weeknights.
+You’ve got beautifully fragrant, fluffy rice, charred lemony chicken, creamy tzatziki, a fresh tomato and cucumber salad, and soft, warm flatbreads on the side.
+Colorful, generous, and genuinely satisfying – there’s not a lot better.

 Ingredients